 Doppel chronographs were sold on both leather straps or a unique and highly adjustable metal bracelet.
 We’ve got a stunning 3713 on the original “rice grain” bracelet right here.
 Check out how its tritium dial has aged a desirable cream patina.

 As a side note, the watches were also made in yellow gold with both black and white dials and today these precious metal Doppels represent some of the rarest and coolest watches in the modern history.
-We’ve got a super rare gold 3713 with an even rarer white dial with great patina on bracelet right here.

 The Ceramic Doppel Chronograph